SamyakJain-DS/AI-Story-Generator/README.md

 # 🎨 AI Story Generator

 An end-to-end **multimodal GenAI application** that generates **creative stories and narrated audio** from user-uploaded images using **Google Gemini** and **ElevenLabs**, deployed via **Streamlit**.
+Live website link for you to try! [website](https://github.com/SamyakJain-DS)

 ---